 - Elizabeth Mall

 - Wellington Court

 - Hobart Bus Mall

-The Council has installed 'No Smoking' signs on the footpaths and on traffic poles throughout these malls to inform the public of the smoking bans.
-You can download the Smoke Free Pedestrian Malls map that clearly identifies where these smoke free public places are located.
+The Council has installed 'No Smoking' signs on the footpaths and on traffic poles throughout these public places to inform the public of the smoking bans.
+You can download the Smoke-Free Pedestrian Malls Map that clearly identifies where these smoke-free public places are located.

-The Council has produced a Public Information Brochure that provides useful information relating to these smoking bans.
+The Council has produced a Public Information Sheet that provides useful information relating to these smoking bans.

 Smoking is not permitted at any time in outdoor dining areas of businesses such as cafes, hotels, wine bars and take away outlets that are located on Council managed land, such as public footpaths.
 The smoking bans apply to both non-licensed and licensed businesses and remain in effect whenever these outdoor areas are available for use by the public.

 You can access a map of the businesses with outdoor dining areas Occupational Outdoor Dining Map located on Council managed land.
 This map also includes an up-to-date site location of cigarette butt bins.